Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: The generalized right ample identity

 for every $a\in S$ and $e\in E$.
-The motivation for defining the generalized right ample identity comes from the following result.
-We say that a relation $R$ on $S$ is \emph{principally finite} if for every $a\in S$ the set $\{c\in S\mid cRa\}$ is finite. \end{defn}
+The motivation for defining the generalized right ample identity comes from \thmref{iso_theorem}.
+To state it we need two more definitions.
+We say that a relation $R$ on $S$ is \emph{principally finite} if for every $a\in S$ the set $\{c\in S\mid c\,R\,a\}$ is finite.
+Define a relation $\trianglelefteq_{l}$ on $S$ by the rule that $a\trianglelefteq_{l}b$ if and only if $a=be$ for some $e\in E$.
+If $S$ is a reduced $E$-Fountain semigroup then the relation $\trianglelefteq_{l}$ is reflexive but in general it is not anti-symmetric nor transitive (even if the congruence condition holds).
+We need the stronger assumption that $E$ is a commutative subsemigroup to ensure that $\trianglelefteq_{l}$ is a partial order (see \cite[Proposition 3.13]{Lawson1991}). \end{defn}